ysoldak/HeadTracker/README.md

     _all recent FrSky radios have wireless trainer that works; other radios may require [PARA Wireless module](https://www.horusrc.com/en/frsky-horus-x10-para-wireless-module.html) installed_
   - Connect XIAO BLE Sense board as a wireless trainer
     _learn board's ID via [serial console](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor) or by attaching little screen (see below) or by walking with your laptop, radio and board away from other bluetooth sources_
-  - Define mixers from Trainer 1,2 and 3 channels to your desired model outputs
+  - [Define mixers in your radio](doc/EthOS.md) from Trainer 1,2 and 3 channels to your desired model outputs
     _you may want to [scale outputs to match rotation angels of the head tracker and your camera gimbal](doc/RadioConfiguration.md)_
 - **Attach Head Tracker to your FPV goggles**
   _see STL files in "case" folder, screen and button are optional_